 - Website Links

 Here's a list of some other websites that operate in the world of comedy.
-We've linked to over 2,000 other sites within our Guides and Profiles, so for specific fan-sites and official websites see our individual guides.
+We've linked to over 2,000 other sites within our Programme Guides and People Guides, so for specific fan-sites and official websites see our individual guides.

 Other sites about UK comedy

 Chortle covers the British stand-up scene in quite some depth and with a lot of knowledge.
 It also publishes news about British and American comedy.

 A blog published by top UK comedy journalist Bruce Dessau.
 Various articles, interviews and reviews linked to TV and live stand-up.

 A blog about live stand-up and sketch comedy.
 Includes podcast and written interviews with up-and-coming acts.

 Cook'd and Bomb'd - a website that started life as a Chris Morris fan site - is home to one of the UK's busiest comedy discussion message boards.

 A website that started life out as a Lee & Herring fan website but has since spread its wings to provide other comedy related content too, most notably a forum.

 This American blog about British television (particularly comedy) comes from the North Texas based PBS TV station Kera.
 Unlike many US blogs that focus on UK TV, Tellyspotting is both up-to-date and knowledgeable which is why we like it so much.